excellalabs/docker-workshop-2/README.2.md

 `ExternalName` the DNS entry managed by kube-dns will just be a CNAME

-### Exercise: Run service with open port with kubectl
+### Exercise: Expose an app via a Service

 1. Start some elasticsearch containers, `kubectl run elastic --image=elasticsearch:2 --replicas=4`

 1. Watch them being started, `kubectl get pods -w`

-1. Create a ClusterIP service for the API port: `kubectl expose deploy/elastic --port 9200`
+1. Create a ClusterIP Service for the API port: `kubectl expose deploy/elastic --port 9200`

 1. Look at IP address allocated: `kubectl get svc`